 What’s causing the gap?

-Understanding the reasons behind both the gender pay gap and the pension gap is complex.
-And while we don’t claim to have it all worked out, we do think there are a number of obvious elements at play.
+Understanding the reasons behind both the gender pay gap and the gender pension gap is complex, however there are some obvious elements at play.

-Data from the Institute for Fiscal Studies shows that around the age that many women take time out of work to care for children, the gender pay gap widens and the pension gap does too.
+Data from the Institute for Fiscal Studies shows that around the age that many women take time out of work to care for children, the gender pay gap widens and so does the gender pension gap.

 It makes sense that the two things are connected, because if you have less take-home pay, then you have less to put into your pension pot.
-Many women stop contributions while on maternity leave in an attempt to make ends meet.
-It can be hard to restart pension contributions if you don’t return to the workforce – because if you don’t have cash coming in, what can you pay into a pension?
-Long career gaps, with little or no pension saving for years, are a massive disadvantage for women.
+Many women pause their pension contributions while on maternity leave and we know that when women return to work, they make up 3/4 of the part-time workforce in the UK.
+The combination of lower salaries and long career gaps, with little or no pension saving for years, are a massive disadvantage.

-Of course, this is linked to wider socio-economic trends: women are still much more likely to stay home with the children.
+Of course, this is linked to wider socio-economic trends: women are still much more likely to stay home with children and care for elderly relatives.
 The uptake of shared parental leave, which means women give some of their maternity leave allowance to their partner, has been poor, perhaps largely due to the way the legislation is being implemented.
 Many organisations offer higher maternity pay than shared parental pay, and a minority of men say that the concept is encouraged by their employer.

 Returning to work full-time is tough